dbogatic/crypto_wallet/README.md

 * We select keys we will use and put them in .env file or keystore folder to hide them from public.

-* We can see derived keys in [keys.ipynb](https://github.com/dbogatic/crypto_wallet/blob/main/keys.ipynb) notebook.
+* We can see derived keys in [keys.ipynb](https://github.com/dbogatic/crypto_wallet/blob/main/keys.ipynb) notebook and in [resources](https://github.com/dbogatic/crypto_wallet/tree/main/resources) folder in .csv files.
 #
 ## Create a local Proof of Work blockchain